The Giraldo Lab

 Welcome to the Giraldo Lab!

-We work at the interface between plant physiology and nanotechnology.
-Nanomaterials have unique optical, electronic, and chemical properties.
-We are exploring how nanoparticle properties such as size, surface chemistry, and aspect ratios, shape their interaction with plant organelle and cell structures and determine their fate in living tissues.
-We aim to develop nanomaterial based research tools to study and engineer plant physiological mechanisms at levels of organization ranging from organelles to tissues and whole plants.
+We aim to develop nanomaterial based tools to study and engineer plant physiological mechanisms at levels of organization ranging from organelles to tissues and whole plants.
 We are discovering how nanoparticle physical and chemical properties affect their interaction with plant organelles and cellular structures.
 Using a plant nanobionics approach, we seek to turn plants into technology by enabling them with novel or augmented functions.